yobasystems/alpine-mariadb/README.md

 ## Features

-  * Minimal size only
-    * 12.5 MB and only 2 layers
-    * 11.1 MB and only 2 layers :min version
+  * Minimal size only 47.9 MB and only 4 layers
   * Memory usage is minimal on a simple install.
   * Mariadb Version 10.1.14-r3